-- provide evidence of their own £5m.
-Public Liability insurance cover, including details of insurer, policy number and expiry date. - provide evidence of being competent to carry out the work, for example have appropriate qualifications, references and experience. - confirm that they have their own health and safety policy for their staff. - provide the following information:

-Name and address of contractor.
-Contact details including mobile phone number.
-Whether registered for VAT.
-Proposed activity.
-Risk assessment with details of how the work will be carried out safely.
+- provide evidence of their own £5m Public Liability insurance cover (and where applicable, £5m Employer Liability Insurance), including details of insurer, policy number and expiry date. - provide evidence of being competent to carry out the work, for example have appropriate qualifications, references and experience. - confirm that they have their own health and safety policy for their staff. - provide the following information: - Name and address of contractor. - Contact details including mobile phone number. - Whether registered for VAT. - Proposed activity. - Risk assessment with details of how the work will be carried out safely.